DFE-Digital/sts-plan-technology-for-your-school/contentful/export-processor/README.md

 2. Maturity ratings without a possible user journey in a subtopic
 3. Questions in a sub-topic that have no path to them.
 4. Recommendation chunks with no answers attached to them

+## Data Migrator

+1. Uses Data Mapper class
+2. Uses Contentful API to fetch data from Contentful
+3. Gets content and calculates how many outgoing references it has, and how many incoming references it has
+4. Gets all content with 0 outgoing references
+5. POSTs to webhook
+6. Updates content with references changes
+7. Repeat step 4-6 until all content has been posted

+### Usage

+1. Setup `.env` (copy `.env.example` and setup fields as necessary)
+2. Run `npm install`
+3. Run `node data-migrator.js`

+### Required Environment variables

+MANAGEMENT_TOKEN
+DELIVERY_TOKEN
+USE_PREVIEW
+SPACE_ID
+ENVIRONMENT
+FUNCTION_APP_URL